 Other than useful content, having easy-to-digest content is very important and will help decrease your bounce rate!
 If people need to squint their eyes to read your blog posts, you may need to increase your font size or choose a more legible font style.
 Your blog posts should also consist of clear formats and structures as people scroll down the page.

-A Few Ways to Make Your Blog Post Easier to Read (or Skim Through):
+Here are 5 Ways to Make Your Blog Post Easier to Read:

 → Use different headers to emphasise your main points, e.g. H1, H2, H3